coldfix/udiskie/README.rst

    - Gio-2.0
    - GLib-2.0
-   - GObject-2.0
    - Gtk-3.0
    - Notify-0.7

    If you installed the above dependencies, but some of the typelibs are missing they might be distributed in separate packages.
-Note that the version numbers just indicate what udiskie is tested with, but it may work with other versions as well.

 2. use pip to download and install *udiskie* itself: